buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Senses**: \resizedown{Darkvision 60 ft, tremorsense 60 ft}
 - **Challenge**: 11 (7200 XP)

-***Heated Body.*** A creature that comes into contact with the remorhaz or hits it with a melee attack while within 3 feet of it takes 10 (3d6) fire damage.
+***Heated Body.*** A creature that comes into contact with the remorhaz or hits it with a melee attack while within 3 meters of it takes 10 (3d6) fire damage.

 **Actions*Bite.** Melee Weapon Attack*: +11 to hit, reach 10 ft, one target.